Equivalence classes of exact module categories over graded tensor categories: Module categories over -graded tensor categories

 Let $G$ be a finite group and $\D=\oplus_{g\in G} \C_g$ be a $G$-graded extension of $\C=\ca_1$.
 In \cite{MM}, \cite{Ga}, \cite{Ga2} the authors, independently, classify semisimple indecomposable modules over $\D$ in terms of exact $\ca$-modules and certain cohomological data.
 In this section we shall present the classification of exact indecomposable $\D$-module categories.
 We shall not assume that $\D$ is strict, since later, we want to apply the classification on non strict tensor categories.

-\begin{lema} Assume $\C_A$ is an indecomposable exact $\C$-module.
-For any $g\in G$, $\C_g\boxtimes_\ca \C_A$ is an indecomposable exact $\C$-module and the tensor product of $\D$ induces an equivalence of left $\ca$-modules \end{lema} \pf In the proof of Lemma \ref{ind-rest} (2), we proved that $\C_g\boxtimes_\ca \C_A$ is an indecomposable exact $\C$-module.
+For any algebra $A\in \Do$, and any $g\in G$, the category $(\ca_g)_A$ is the category of right $A$-modules inside $\ca_g.$ \begin{lema} Assume $\C_A$ is an indecomposable exact $\C$-module.
+For any $g\in G$, $\C_g\boxtimes_\ca \C_A$ is an indecomposable exact $\C$-module and the tensor product of $\D$ induces an equivalence of left $\ca$-modules where $(\C_g)_A$ is the category of $A$-modules inside $\C_g$. \end{lema} \pf In the proof of Lemma \ref{ind-rest} (2), we proved that $\C_g\boxtimes_\ca \C_A$ is an indecomposable exact $\C$-module.
 The proof of the last equivalence follows, {\it mutatis mutandis}, from the proof of \cite[Lemma 24]{MM} in the non-semisimple case, using Proposition \ref{ind-sub}. \epf